 We also need to keep our voice calm—no yelling.
 If we’re freaking out and yelling at them, that only makes them yell or continue to misbehave.

-Kids are past the point of logic once they’ve begun a tantrum, say Daniel J. Siegel and Tina Payne Bryson in The Whole-Brain Child.
+Kids are past the point of logic once they’ve begun a tantrum, say Daniel J. Siegel and Tina Payne Bryson in The Whole-Brain Child (affiliate link).
 It’s like how we go bonkers during road rage—no point talking to us during one of those episodes.

 Once she’s calm, only then can you talk with the expectation of being heard.

 8. Redirect your child’s misbehavior